-o.
-Security:

 - i.
-The facilities shall be secured to prevent public access. - ii.
-If necessary for the operation of the facility, warning signs including "HIGH VOLTAGE DANGER" and/or "NO TRESPASSING" signs, shall be permanently attached to the fence or wall and shall be spaced no more than 20 feet apart on each fence frontage as necessary.
-The letters for the warning signs shall be at least six (6) inches in height.
-The signs may be combined into one (1) sign.
-The warning signs shall be installed at least four and one-half (41⁄2) feet above the finished grade of the fence. - p.
-Wellington has no obligation to accept an application for the use of Wellington property for facilities.
-If an application is accepted, a lease agreement acceptable to Wellington shall be executed.
-Wellington has no obligation to execute such a lease. - q.
-Existing Towers and Facilities:

-- i.
 Owners of existing towers shall comply with the procedures herein to replace or re-locate a tower, co-locate an antenna on a tower, or expand a wireless communication facility. - ii.
 Expansions in height or dimensions to an existing tower or facility, or the conversion of an existing tower to another design, shall be treated as a new tower if the expansion exceeds the threshold for a substantial change per 47 CFR 1.40001(b)(7)(i).
-Expansions to existing facilities that do not exceed the threshold for a substantial change shall utilize the Special Use Permit process pursuant to Article 5. - iii.
-Owners of existing towers shall comply with applicable requirements of the wireless communication facility section.

-r.
-Utility and street light pole-mounted facilities:

-- i.
-Pole-mounted facilities within rights-of-way are regulated by Chapter 23 of the Wellington Code of Ordinances. - ii.
-Facilities mounted on parking lot lights, or similar poles, or athletic field lights shall not exceed a height above an additional 10% of the height of the pole structure or 10 feet, whichever is less, and shall be designed and mounted by the least visually obtrusive means including minimizing the dimensional width of antennae. - iii.
+Expansions to existing facilities which that do not exceed the threshold for a substantial change shall utilize the Special Use Permit process pursuant to Article 5. - iii.
+Owners of existing towers shall comply with applicable requirements of the wireless communication facility section. - r.
+Utility and street light pole-mounted facilities: - i.
+Pole-mounted facilities within rights-of-way are regulated per by Chapter 23 of the Wellington Code of Ordinances-Chapter 23. - ii.
+Facilities mounted on parking lot lights or similar poles, lights or athletic field pole lights shall not exceed a height above an additional ten (10) percent10% of the height of the pole structure or ten (10) feet, whichever is less, and shall be designed and mounted by the least visually obtrusive means including minimizing the dimensional width of antennae. - iii.
 The location, design, and screening of the associated equipment boxes shall be approved by the PZB Director and Wellington Engineer. - iv.
-Generators associated with pole-mounted facilities shall comply with the requirements of Chapter 36 of the Wellington Code of Ordinances.

-s.
-Facilities mounted on buildings and rooftops:
+Generators associated with pole-mounted facilities shall meet comply with the requirements of Chapter 36 of the Wellington Code of OrdinancesWellington's noise ordinance. - s.
+Facilities mounted on buildings and rooftops: - i.

-- i.
 Facilities shall only be permitted on non-residential buildings that are at least two (2) stories or 24-feet in height. - ii.
-If an equipment building associated with the facility is located on the roof of the building, the equipment building shall not exceed 10 feet in height and 400 square feet in area. - iii.
+If an equipment building associated with the facility is located on the roof of the building, the equipment building shall not exceed ten (10) feet in height and 400 square feet in area. - iii.
 Antennas and related equipment buildings shall be located or screened so that the facility is not visible from adjacent properties and rights-of way to the greatest extent practicable.
-The antennas and equipment building shall be consistent in colors and/or materials of the structure it is mounted to, as determined during permitting and/or inspection, to achieve maximum compatibility and minimum visibility.
-Wellington shall approve the stealth or camouflage design before a permit can be granted.

-t.
-Antenna dimensions:

-- Omni-Directional (whip) antennas, and their supports, shall not exceed 25 feet in height and 12 inches in diameter and shall be constructed of a material or color that matches the exterior of the building. - ii.
-Directional or Panel antennas and their supports shall not exceed eight (8) feet in height or two (2) feet in width and shall be constructed of materials and coloration that achieves maximum compatibility and minimum visibility. - iii.
-Satellite and microwave dish antennas located in the Commercial, Open Space Recreation, Equestrian Commercial Recreation and the Community Facilities Future Land Use Map designations may not exceed 10 feet in diameter.
+The antennas and equipment building shall be consistent in colors and/or materials of the structure it's it is mounted onto, as determined during permitting and/or inspection, to achieve maximum compatibility and minimum visibility.
+Wellington shall approve the stealth or camouflage design before a permit can be granted. - t.
+Antenna dimensions: - i.
+Omni-Directional (whip) antennas, and their supports, shall not exceed 25 feet in height and 12 inches in diameter and shall be constructed of a material or color that matches the exterior of the building. - ii.
+Directional or Panel antennas and their supports shall not exceed eight (8) feet in height or two (2) feet in width and shall be constructed of materials and coloration which that achieves maximum compatibility and minimum visibility.

-u.
-Towers.

-- Minimum setback and location standards are indicated in Table 6.2.2.G-1 below. - ii.
-Lot setback requirements shall be measured from the base of the tower to the property line of the subject parcel and for residential separation requirements to the residential district property line.
+- iii.
+Satellite and microwave dish antennas located in the Commercial, Open Space Commercial Recreation, Equestrian Commercial Recreation and the Institutional/Public Facilities/Utilities Community Facilities Future Land Use Map designations may not exceed ten (10) feet in diameter. - u.
+Towers. - i.
+Minimum setback and location standards are indicated in Table 6.2.2.G-1 below. - ii.
+Lot setback requirements shall be measured from the base of the tower to the property line of the subject parcel and for residential separation requirements to the residential land use district property line.